 The cost of living in NYC is very high, therefore, expect the cost of renovations to also be very high.
 To gut renovate a brownstone or townhouse, expect to spend at least $400 per square foot.

 In any other city or state, the answer would probably be yes.
 But, living in New York complicates the answer to this question.
-But, if you are an investor looking to purchase a property for investment, a NYC townhouse might not be the best option because of some political issues.
+But, if you are an investor looking to purchase a rental property, perhaps a NYC townhouse might not be the best option.

 If you purchase a townhouse that comes with rent controlled or rent stabilized tenants, these tenants usually pay less than the current market value.
 Buying a townhouse with a rent controlled tenant is perhaps the worst thing a townhouse buyer could do as they are paying significantly under market and they usually stay in the apartment until death.